-As I’ve mentioned previously, the documentation for xperf (Windows Performance Toolkit) is pretty weak.
-In this post I’m going to attempt to explain the meaning of the extremely subtle and non-obvious columns in the CPU Scheduling Summary Tables.
+As I’ve mentioned previously, the documentation for xperf (Windows Performance Toolkit, also known as ETW) is pretty weak.
+In this post I’m going to attempt to explain the meaning of the extremely subtle and non-obvious columns in the CPU Usage (Precise) Tables, which display every context switch recorded in the trace.
 Understanding these columns is important when analyzing idle time, which is one of xperf’s most valuable features.

 Here are the other articles in this series:

 This post assumes that you are recording traces with UIforETW and that the WPA (Windows Performance Analyzer) startup profiles which ship with UIforETW have been installed.
 You can do this from the Settings dialog by clicking on Copy startup profiles.
 This post also assumes that you are using WPA 10 to view the traces – this is the default when you double-click on a trace in UIforETW‘s Traces list.

 CPU Usage (Precise)